UBC-MOAD/buildcanyon/Bathymetry/README.md

-The Jupyter Notebooks in this directory are for development and testing of the results figures generation modules of the Salish Sea model nowcast system.
+The Jupyter Notebooks in this directory are for development of canyon bathymetries to input into MITgcm.

 The links below are to static renderings of the notebooks via [nbviewer.jupyter.org](http://nbviewer.jupyter.org/).